Table of contents

 REST (Representational State Transfer) is an architectural paradigm for establishing web services that define a set of requirements.
 REST API is a straightforward and flexible approach to accessing online services without going through any processing.

-Because REST utilizes less bandwidth, is simple, and adaptable, it is recommended over the more robust Simple Object Access Protocol (SOAP) technology.
+Because REST utilizes less bandwidth, is simple, and is adaptable, it is recommended over the more robust Simple Object Access Protocol (SOAP) technology.
 It's used to retrieve or send data from a web service.
 Only HTTP requests are used in all REST API communication.

 What is an API?